-The product would be sold by the independent sales teams across three separate businesses and around the World.
+The product would be sold by independent sales teams across three separate businesses and around the World.
 Project executives mandated that sales personnel must provide a preliminary quotation to the customer in the field that was reliably consistent across all sales representatives and would ensure an acceptable profit.

 The broad executive mandate for a turnkey subscription pricing approach was used to create a document that developed and clearly stated the required detail for the underlying pricing principles.
 During weeks of refinement, the pricing principles document was adopted and approved for implementation by the project executives.

-Given the complexity of the pricing principles could not be addressed by traditional printed price lists and charts, rather, an Excel workbook was created with formulae and logic that modeled the program pricing principles.
+The complexity of the pricing principles could not be addressed by traditional printed price lists and charts, rather, an Excel workbook was created with formulae and logic that modeled the program pricing principles.

 Over weeks of iteration and refinement, various safeguards were programmed into the Excel workbook to ensure that sales representatives could not inadvertently enter information that fell outside of program guidelines.

-As the program matured the pricing tool was updated a to generate different types of estimates, including extensions to service during the term of coverage, and renewal at the end of the initial term.
+As the program matured, the pricing tool was updated to generate different types of estimates, including extensions to service during the term of coverage, and renewal at the end of the initial term.